 The biodata for matrimony as we know it now is a summary of everything about the man or the woman planning to get married.
 It’s the resume for marriage and becomes a central point of focus for all arranged marriages in India.

-While there is no law or Government mandated rule that specifies the format and content for a biodata for matrimony (very similar to the fact that there is no single recommended approach to writing a resume for a job interview), there is a general expectation or understanding on what a biodata format for matrimony should look like.
+While there is no law or Government-mandated rule that specifies the format and content for biodata for matrimony (very similar to the fact that there is no single recommended approach to writing a resume for a job interview), there is a general expectation or understanding on what a biodata format for matrimony should look like.

 Interestingly this very notion of “understanding” of what goes into the biodata for matrimony gives rise to lots of other issues and confusion.

 Your biodata for matrimony has three key components

 A resume for marriage that includes basic details considered to be important criteria for marriage.
 This includes name, age, date of birth, religion, caste, education, profession, names of parents and their professions, height, weight, skin colour, and shallow description of “hobbies”.
 In some cases, people also include a few lines about what their expectation is from a prospective bridegroom.

 The second component is the horoscope.
 This is usually printed as a separate document or incorporated seamlessly with the rest of the personal data.
 There are many related data points that are explicitly called out such as time of birth, birth star to name a few.